Evolving Agents: Interactive Simulation of Dynamic and Diverse Human Personalities: AGENT ARCHITECTURE

-Memory - Characteristic Information Filter: Memory serves as a universal module in current Agent design, with the Generative Agent architecture introducing the Memory-stream architecture for storing, encoding, and retrieving relevant experiences.
-Cognitive psychology suggests that people with different personalities tend to notice and acquire information about the objective world differently\cite{oren_dynamic_1991}, indicating the need for a Memory system tailored to individual traits.
-Therefore, the Evolving Agents places greater emphasis on differentiated information weight assessment.
+Memory - Characteristic Information Filter: Memory serves as a universal module in the current Agent design, with the Generative Agent architecture introducing the Memory-stream architecture for storing, encoding, and retrieving relevant experiences.
+Cognitive psychology suggests that people with different personalities tend to notice and acquire information about the objective world differently\cite{minsky_society_1988}\cite{basu_embodied_2004}, indicating the need for a Memory system tailored to individual traits.
+Therefore, the Evolving Agents place greater emphasis on differentiated information weight assessment.
 It includes two types of memory data structures: short-term and long-term memory.
-Short-term memory stores all executed actions along with their corresponding emotions as temporary data.
-Long-term memory, on the other hand, archives information that has been filtered and summarized from short-term memory.
+Short-term memory stores all executed actions and their corresponding emotions as temporary data.
+Long-term memory, on the other hand, archives information filtered and summarized from short-term memory.
 The Agent selects from its existing short-term memory based on the personality features within its Character Structure.
-It subjectively describes multiple sets of behaviors and emotions, storing the outcomes in its long-term memory database.
-In practice, Agents indeed develop long-term memories that align with personal traits, especially personality contradictions.
-For example, Benjamin, who is contemplating interdisciplinary development, pays attention to information outside his field of study, such as reading a literature book in the library.
+It describes multiple behaviors and emotions subjectively, storing the outcomes in its long-term memory database.
+In practice, Agents develop long-term memories that align with personal traits, especially personality contradictions.
+For example, Benjamin, contemplating interdisciplinary development, pays attention to information outside his field of study, such as reading a literature book in the library.
 Isabella, grappling with personal versus societal conflicts, takes great interest in the social philosophy discussions provided by Sophia.

-Cognitive psychology's memory processing theory\cite{minsky_society_1988} suggests that even long-term memories fade over time, understood as the gradual blurring of information.
+Cognitive psychology's memory processing theory\cite{solso_cognitive_2005} suggests that even long-term memories fade over time, understood as the gradual blurring of information.
 The design of long-term memory also incorporates this fading mechanism by setting a capacity limit for the memory pool.
-Upon reaching this threshold, the Agent abstracts and condenses the earliest memories to blur them which is shown in Figure 10.
+Upon reaching this threshold, the Agent abstracts and condenses the earliest memories to blur them, as shown in Figure 10.